shresthapradhuman/issue-tracker/README.md

 ## Getting Started

 This is the completed source code for the issue tracker project I build following mosh hamedani Ultimate Next.js series.
-But I user mongodb instead of mysql.
+But I used mongodb instead of mysql.
 You can find the full course here:

 https://codewithmosh.com/p/ultimate-nextjs-series